 Digital marketing is going through a churn.
 Banner ad click-through rates continue to decline, and organic reach for businesses via social media is now almost non-existent.
 About 49% of consumers now employ some type of ad blocking.
 In such a scenario, businesses are exploring newer ways to reach out to their target market.

-What other trends do you foresee for 2017 for small businesses?
+What other trends do you foresee for small businesses?
 Drop in a comment.